California Institute of Technology: Graduate program

 The graduate instructional programs emphasize doctoral studies and are dominated by science, technology, engineering, and mathematics fields.
 The institute offers graduate degree programs for the Master of Science, Engineer's Degree, Doctor of Philosophy, BS/MS and MD/PhD, with the majority of students in the PhD program.
-The most popular options are Chemistry, Physics, Biology, Electrical Engineering and Chemical Engineering.
-Applicants for graduate studies are required to take the GRE.
-GRE Subject scores are either required or strongly recommended by several options.
-A joint program between Caltech and the Keck School of Medicine of the University of Southern California, and the UCLA David Geffen School of Medicine grants MD/PhD degrees.
-Students in this program do their preclinical and clinical work at USC or UCLA, and their PhD work with any member of the Caltech faculty, including the Biology, Chemistry, and Engineering and Applied Sciences Divisions.
-The MD degree would be from USC or UCLA and the PhD would be awarded from Caltech.
+The most popular options are Chemistry, Physics, Biology, Electrical Engineering, and Chemical Engineering.